 Start by watching and implementing the tips from the webinar below into your outreach strategy.
 In this video, you'll learn fundamental steps to increase email deliverability, keep your domain safe, and avoid the dreaded SPAM folder.

 What Does a 91% Accuracy Rate Actually Mean?

 Fear not, for fair play reigns free at Apollo!
 If you send an email to an Apollo-verified contact within 30 days of requesting the details and the email bounces, Apollo refunds your email credit.
 For more information, please refer to the "Check Your Email Credit Refunds" section of the "What Are Credits?" article.

+Apollo-verified emails have an accuracy rate of 91%.
 Although it may be impossible to eradicate invalid emails entirely from your prospecting workflow, many factors contribute to Apollo's 9% bounce rate.
-Due to the thorough, tried-and-tested verification process, invalid emails make up a very small portion of that percentage.
+Due to our thorough, tried-and-tested verification process, invalid emails make up a very small portion of that percentage.
 Other factors include: